 It’s a hard problem, even for big-brained people like theoretical physicists.
 They have known since the 1930s that quantum gravity is necessary to bring order into the laws of nature, but 80 years on a solution isn’t anywhere in sight.
 The major obstacle on the way to progress is the lack of experimental guidance.
 The effects of quantum gravity are extremely weak and have never been measured, so physicists have only math to rely on.
 And it’s easy to get lost in math.

 Yes, it’s easy to get lost in maths.
 Especially when you don’t pay attention to what Einstein said.
 Or what Schrödinger said.
-Did big-brained physicists in the 1920s listen to what Schrödinger said on page 18 of his 1926 paper quantization as a problem of proper values, part II?
-He said “let us think of a wave group… which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.
+Did big-brained physicists in the 1920s listen to what Schrödinger said on page 26 of his 1926 paper quantization as a problem of proper values, part II?
+He said “let us think of a wave group of the nature described above, which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.
 And did they listen to what he said on page 27 about light rays influencing one another and showing remarkable curvature?
 No. Did they listen to what Charles Galton Darwin said in his 1927 paper on the electron as a vector wave, which talked about a spherical harmonic for the two directions of spin?
 No. Instead Heisenberg and Pauli and others sidelined Schrödinger and Darwin, and promoted Frenkel’s point-particle electron instead.
 Then when Oppenheimer talked about the resultant problem of infinities and said the theory was fatally flawed in 1930, they carried on regardless, and promoted the kludge called renormalization as a virtue.
 I would venture to suggest that quantum gravity isn’t what’s necessary to bring order.
 It’s understanding what went wrong with quantum electrodynamics in the 1920s and 1930s, why it wasn’t fixed in the 1930s and 1940s, and what’s wrong with it now.
 Then it’s understanding the photon, and how pair production works, and the electron, and why it moves the way that it does.
 It goes round in circles in a uniform magnetic field because it’s a dynamical “spinor” that’s subject to precession.
 Think boomerang.
 For a positron, think left-handed boomerang.
 Moving on:

 The reason it is difficult to obtain observational evidence for quantum gravity is that all presently possible experiments fall into two categories.
 Either we measure quantum effects – using small and light objects – or we measure gravitational effects – using large and heavy objects.
 In both cases, quantum gravitational effects are tiny.
 To see the effects of quantum gravity, you would really need a heavy object that has pronounced quantum properties, and that’s hard to come by.